TheodoreGisis/MyTelegramBot/README.md

 About the second action, the bot is capable to return the prices for a specific stock, that user choose, for the previous 5 minutes.

 ## Create Bot
+Open Telegram from your phone or your PC.

+Step 1.
+Enter @Botfather in the search tab and choose this bot.

 ## Weather